walmartlabs/concord-website/docs/processes-v2/index.md

   [session token](../getting-started/security.html#using-session-tokens) can be used to call Concord API from flows.

-LDAP attributes must be white-listed in [the configuration](./configuration.html#ldap).
+LDAP attributes must be allowed in [the configuration](./configuration.html#server-configuration-file).

 **Note:** only the processes started using [the browser link](../api/process.html#browser) provide the `requestInfo` variable.
 In other cases (e.g. processes